pengwangit/aws-ecs-demo/README.md

 # terraform plan -out demotfplan
 # terraform apply demotfplan
 # terraform output ecs_alb_dns_name
-# check the website via ecs_alb_dns_name, wait for 60 second if you see 503 error
+# check the website via ecs_alb_dns_name, wait for 60 seconds if you see 503 error
 ```
 * To destroy all the infrastructures after demo